rackerlabs/technical-blog/_posts/2016-07-13-crypto-apis-and-jvm-byte-types.md

 `java.nio.ByteBuffer`.
 Unfortunately, they have different pros and cons, so there is no unambiguously superior choice.

 `ByteBuffer` can produce slices of byte arrays and other byte buffers with zero-copy semantics.
-This makes it the API you want to use if you want to place an encrypted message in a pre-allocated binary format.
-One example of this is my [experimental nonce-misuse resistant suite][magicnonce].
+This makes a useful tool when want to place an encrypted message in a pre-allocated binary format.
+One example of this is my [experimental NMR suite][magicnonce].
 Another use case is generating more than one key out of a single call to a key derivation function.
 The call produces one (long) output, and `ByteBuffer` lets you slice it into different keys.

 Byte arrays are easily serializable, but `ByteBuffer` is not.
 Even if you teach your serialization library about `ByteBuffer`, this usually results in